 Corporate Accounting Salaries Start Around $40,000 – $60,000.

 Corporate accounting is a large field with lots of different functions.
 This includes internal audit, tax accounting, managerial accounting, and financial accounting.
+To get into this field, most people will need a CPA designation.

 Internal audit salaries in 2015 start at $49,000 for first year auditors in a small company and go up to $64,250 for large companies.
 Importantly, this audit salary reflects an almost 4% jump from 2014 salary levels, highlighting the strong demand for this position.